outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 drivers/tty/vt/vt.c:890:18: warning: ‘old_row_size’ may be used uninitialized in this function [-Wmaybe-uninitialized]
         ```
         We can look into the `/usr/src/e-sources/drivers/tty/vt/vt.c` at line 890, we do find that issue.
 Anyway currently the kernel works fine.
+48. Refer to [Version specifier](https://wiki.gentoo.org/wiki/Version_specifier) for specifying versions of packages as used when interacting with Portage via emerge or `/etc/portage`.
+These are also known as `DEPEND atoms` in Portage documentation.
 48. Remove old kernels
     1. # emerge -av app-admin/eclean-kernel
     2. # eclean-kernel -n 4 -p, the option `-p` is to pretend removal, just showing which kernels will be removed.